lmzuccarelli/oc-mirror-deploy/README.md

 ## Install mirror-registry

-Before sarting ensure the ip address and hostname are set (etc/hosts), also update the playbook vars file with the server name and ip
+Before starting ensure the ip address and hostname are set (etc/hosts), also update the playbook vars file with the server name and ip

 Execute the following playbook